MSLNZ/msl-network/docs/examples.rst

 The first task to do is to :ref:`start-manager` on the same computer that the digital multimeter is physically connected to (via a GPIB cable or a DB9 cable).
-Next, on the same computer, copy and paste the following script to a file and run the script to start the digital multimeter :class:`~msl.network.service.Service`.
+Next, on the same computer, copy and paste the following script to a file, edit the configuration file used by MSL-Equipment_ for the information relevant to your DMM (e.g., the COM#, GPIB address) and then run the script to start the digital multimeter :class:`~msl.network.service.Service`.

 .. literalinclude:: ../msl/examples/network/dmm.py